Adrydevmateo/mr-payment-sdk/README.md

 ## Peer Dependencies

-This SDK requires React 19.1.0 or higher.
+This HEADLESS requires React 19.1.0 or higher.
 Make sure you have the following peer dependencies installed:

 ```bash
 npm install react react-dom